garffff-bot/garffff-bot.github.io/content/Active Directory/Trusted Domains/Child -> Parent Trusts (Windows).md

-Trusts between domains can be transitive or non-transitive
 #### Key terms

 - **Forest**: The highest-level container in Active Directory that groups multiple domains under a single security boundary.
 It enables trust relationships, shared policies, and authentication across all domains within it.